noeliarico/kemeny/README.md

 - :file_folder: `agreement` to store the files that contain functions to measure the agreement among the voters
   - :page_facing_up: `margin.R` has the function `agreement_margin(om, normalize = TRUE)`
 - :file_folder: `creation`
+  - permute_om has a function of the same name that given an outranking matrix and two candidates permutes their position in the matrix
+- :file_folder: `experiments`
 - :file_folder: `kemeny`
 - :file_folder: `languages` has code to export from R to Latex and Python
   - :page_facing_up: `kemeny_to_tikz.R`